JulianTanushi/Scala-to-Java-Code-Interpreter/Instructions.md

 ### Azure AI Agent Setup

-1. Create an Azure AI Foundry Project in the Azure portal
+1. Create an Azure AI Project in the Azure portal
-2. Deploy a Persistent Azure AI Agent trained for code conversion
+2. Deploy a Persistent Agent trained for code conversion
 3. Note your agent ID and project endpoint
 4. Ensure the agent has appropriate instructions for Scala to Java conversion

-## Usage
+## 🚀 Usage

 ### Basic Usage